-With Christmas just around the corner and festivities already underway, many that are in recovery from alcoholism may feel anxious as to how they are going to make it through their first Christmas sober.
+With Christmas just around the corner and festivities already underway, many that are in recovery from alcoholism may feel anxious as to how they are going to achieve a sober Christmas.

 Even if this isn’t your first Christmas in recovery from alcohol it is likely that some anxieties will arise.